 Almost all essential services and industry uses SCADA.
 The defense force, public infrastructure and utilities use SCADA, manufacturers use SCADA to control various types of production machinery, building automation systems in hospitals use a form of SCADA (if they do not used rudimentary SCADA), transport companies, mining companies and virtually anyone who needs to operate critical assets reliability, more reliability that what is typical for desktop consumer grade applications.

 Some may argue (based on their own enterprise experience) that SCADA only applies to the software system used across the greater enterprise which manages groups of assets, however, the SCADA software itself could be the very same software being used locally.
 In other words, the plant software or the enterprise software is the same but has been configured specifically for use locally or at the enterprise level.
 For this reason, there is sometimes confusion about the reach of the SCADA system.

-The SCADA software may include visualisation, alarm management tools, client distribution technologies, reporting and other tools specific to the industry itself.
+The SCADA software may include visualization, alarm management tools, client distribution technologies, reporting and other tools specific to the industry itself.
 Some SCADA systems allow integration with other 3rd Party enterprise systems.
-SCADA software is synonymous with customised visualisation of an enterprises asset footprint.
-The SCADA development environment makes it possible to organise information logically so that standards can be applied for maintaining each asset, instrument or virtual device that is part of the “system”.
+SCADA software is synonymous with customized visualization of an enterprises asset footprint.
+The SCADA development environment makes it possible to organised information logically so that standards can be applied for maintaining each asset, instrument or virtual device that is part of the “system”.

 What is a PLC?